Information for Authors

 Over the last three and a half years, 56% of submissions to JAE received a decision within 31 days and 73% within 61 days of submission.

-Over the same period, 64% of initial submissions were rejected without review.
+Over the same period, 64% of initial submissions were rejected after internal review.
 Of the submissions sent for review, 27% were eventually accepted for publication after revision.

 During the same period the average time from receipt at OUP to online publication was approximately 42 days.